 - Shifting more in-person interview requirements to telephone or video-teleconference

-- Conducting proactive outreach to individuals who may be unlikely to respond to typical notices, such as individuals who do not speak English as their native language, individuals with vulnerable housing situations, or individuals with certain cognitive impairments.
+- Conducting proactive outreach to individuals who may be unlikely to respond to typical notices, such as individuals who do not speak English as their native language, individuals with vulnerable housing situations, or individuals with certain cognitive impairments

 Stakeholder engagement is critical to identifying innovative solutions with the communities who are most directly impacted by inequitable policies.
 Many federal agencies already conduct stakeholder engagement processes (including notice-and-comment sessions, town halls, forums, requests for information, and other forms of public engagement).
 However, these efforts are often perceived by stakeholders and agencies alike as being inaccessible or disconnected from the needs, interests, and priorities of diverse populations.
-When agencies engage stakeholders through equitable processes, they increase community trust in government, which enables agencies to have better information about community challenges – to learn about local innovation on the ground which could be scaled up, which can improve policymaking and service delivery.
+When agencies engage stakeholders through equitable processes, they increase community trust in government, which enables agencies to have better information about community challenges and to learn about local innovation on the ground which could be scaled up, which can improve policymaking and service delivery.
 Agencies are enhancing stakeholder engagement by:

 - Inviting genuine community discussion and debate on issues that are meaningful in the lives of everyday people